kraih/kefctl/README.md

   You can also set the KEFDSP_DEBUG environment variable to get diagnostics information printed to STDERR.
   ```

+## Configuration

+  Both `kefctl` and `kefdsp` will try to read the speaker host from the config
+  file `~/.kefctl`.

+    $ echo 192.168.178.66 > ~/.kefctl

+  To detect your speakers with UPnP, you can use the script
+  `tools/detect-speakers.pl`.
+But be aware that it will require a few extra CPAN
+  modules to be installed.

 ## Copyright and License